-We identified, prioritized, and evaluated personal contacts of Patient A for TB (family, friends, coworkers, church-goers, etc.) and supported evaluation of contacts in healthcare facilities (inpatient and outpatient settings).
-As a proxy for determining the risk of exposure of other NICU infants who had resided in the unit with the twins, we tested healthcare workers (HCWs) in the neonatal intensive care unit (NICU).
-If no evidence of transmission to HCWs was found, we believed that would reasonably indicate that no transmission to NICU infants had occurred, as the HCWs would have had closer contact with Patients A-C than other NICU infants.
-Because it can take 8-10 weeks for tests to reveal TB infection after someone has been exposed to a person with infectious TB disease, contacts were retested ≥8 weeks of last contact with the TB patients if the first test was performed <8 weeks of last contact.
+The Health District identified, prioritized, and evaluated personal contacts of Patient A for TB (family, friends, coworkers, church-goers, etc.) and supported evaluation of contacts in healthcare facilities (inpatient and outpatient settings).
+As a proxy for determining the risk of exposure of other NICU infants who had resided in the unit with the twins, we tested healthcare workers (HCWs) in the NICU.
+If no evidence of transmission to HCWs was found it is reasonable to indicate that no transmission to NICU infants had occurred, as the HCWs would have had closer contact with Patients A-C than other NICU infants.
+Because it can take 8-10 weeks for tests to reveal TB infection after someone has been exposed to a person with infectious TB disease, contacts were retested >8 weeks of last contact with the TB patients if their first test was performed <8 weeks of last contact.

-After test results indicated that transmission to NICU staff members had occurred, we expanded our plan to include the evaluation of infants who resided in the Level 3 NICU at times when infectious persons could have been present.
-We also evaluated people who visited those infants in the NICU.
-Evaluation of TB infection or disease is different for infants than for adults.3 Because TB tests can be inaccurate in infants, we consulted experts in pediatric TB, who recommended that evaluations occur immediately (Round 1), at 6 months of age (adjusted for prematurity when applicable; Round 2), and at 1 year of age (adjusted for prematurity; Round 3).
+After test results indicated that transmission to NICU staff members had occurred, the investigation plan was expanded to include an evaluation of infants who resided in the Level 3 NICU (see Appendix for hospital NICU floor plan) at times when infectious persons could have been present.
+The Health District also evaluated individuals who visited those infants in the NICU.
+Evaluation of TB infection or disease is different for infants than for adults: Since TB tests can be inaccurate in infants, the Health District consulted experts in pediatric TB, who recommended that evaluations occur immediately (Round 1), at 6 months of age (adjusted for prematurity when applicable; Round 2), and at 1 year of age (adjusted for prematurity; Round 3).
 Tests are more accurate after 6 months of age.
-Depending on the age of the infant during the initial evaluation up to three rounds of evaluations might be needed.
+Depending on the age of the infant during the initial evaluation, up to three rounds of evaluations might be needed.
 Evaluation of an infant for TB should include a TST, chest radiograph (chest x-ray), and physical examination.

 A second TB contact investigation was initiated upon identifying that one of the NICU staff members had developed active (infectious) TB disease.
-We identified contacts of the newly identified TB case-patient from among hospitalized adult patients, hospitalized infant patients, and co-workers (HCW).
-We prioritized their testing based on their exposure to the case-patient.
+The Health District identified contacts of the newly identified TB case-patient from among hospitalized adult patients, hospitalized infant patients, and HCWs.
+The Health District prioritized their testing based on their exposure to the case-patient.
 For the purposes of this report, results of testing for both investigations are combined.